-One of the most terrifying figures in English folklore may be a product of anti-Scot propaganda.
+Sawney Bean, one of the most terrifying figures in English folklore may actually just be a product of anti-Scot propaganda.

 Believed to have lived in a cave with about 50 immediate family members, the Beans were known for robbing, kidnapping, and eventually murdering strangers, whom they later dismembered and ate.
 The story of Sawney Bean, who may or may not have even existed, has gone on to reach legendary status in his native Scotland.